JuliaInterop/NBInclude.jl/README.md

 [![CI](https://github.com/stevengj/NBInclude.jl/workflows/CI/badge.svg)](https://github.com/stevengj/NBInclude.jl/actions?query=workflow%3ACI)

 NBInclude is a package for the [Julia language](http://julialang.org/) which allows you to include and execute [IJulia](https://github.com/JuliaLang/IJulia.jl) (Julia-language [Jupyter](https://jupyter.org/)) notebook files just as you would include an ordinary Julia file.

+The goal of this package is to make notebook files just as easy to incorporate into Julia programs as ordinary Julia (`.jl`) files, giving you the advantages of a notebook (integrated code, formatted text, equations, graphics, and other results) while retaining the modularity and re-usability of `.jl` files.

+## Basic usage

-That is, analogous to doing [`include("myfile.jl")`](http://docs.julialang.org/en/latest/stdlib/base/#Base.include) in Julia to execute `myfile.jl`, you can do
+Analogous to [`include("myfile.jl")`](https://docs.julialang.org/en/v1/base/base/#Base.include) in Julia to execute `myfile.jl`, you can do
 ```jl
 using NBInclude
 @nbinclude("myfile.ipynb")
 ```
 to execute all of the code cells in the IJulia notebook `myfile.ipynb`.
 Similar to `include`, the value of the last evaluated expression in the last evaluated code cell is returned.

-The goal of this package is to make notebook files just as easy to incorporate into Julia programs as ordinary Julia (`.jl`) files, giving you the advantages of a notebook (integrated code, formatted text, equations, graphics, and other results) while retaining the modularity and re-usability of `.jl` files.

-Note: Scoping rules differ between interactive (IJulia, REPL) and non-interactive Julia code.
-Running a notebook as `@nbinclude("foo.ipynb"; softscope=true)` will load notebooks using "soft" global scoping similar to interactive (REPL) code in Julia 1.5+ or for IJulia with any Julia version.
-That flag's default value, `false`, will load notebooks with the "hard" scoping rule that Julia uses for non-interactive code (e.g. in `include`); see also the [SoftGlobalScope package](https://github.com/stevengj/SoftGlobalScope.jl) for more details.
+We also export an `in_nbinclude()` function, which returns `true` only when it is executed in code run via `@nbinclude`.
+Using this, you can selectively run code in a notebook only interactively or only via `@nbinclude`.

+## Detailed features

 Key features of NBInclude are: